Ahmetlrd/ahmetcavusoglu/README.md

 ## **Conclusion**

 This project aims to understand the usage patterns of maritime transportation in Istanbul and apply data science techniques to a real-world problem.
-By considering seasonal changes, pier-based analysis, and various external factors, passenger mobility will be examined in detail.
+By considering seasonal changes, pier-based analysis, and weather conditions, passenger mobility will be examined in detail.

 The findings of this study may contribute to more efficient decision-making in maritime transportation management and urban planning.
 At the end of the project, data-driven optimization recommendations for Istanbul’s maritime transportation system will be provided.